 The Dr. Eugene Greenberg Digestive Health Institute at Carle provides the highest quality care for patients with gastrointestinal conditions and disorders.
 With expertise in subspecialties such as inflammatory bowel disease and pancreatitis, the institute offers access to cutting-edge diagnostic and therapeutic advances in gastrointestinal disorders.
 The team operates a robust research program studying ulcerative colitis, Crohn’s Disease, recurrent Clostridium difficile infections, chronic pancreatitis and eosinophilic esophagitis.
 The institute also works closely with investigators at the University of Illinois on projects aimed at understanding the gut microbiome and its effects on human health and disease.

 Carle nurses are at the forefront of their profession, not only in the care they provide but also in their commitment to promote evidence-based practice and research.
-This commitment is reflected in Carle’s designation as a Magnet organization and a Healthgrades America’s 50 Best Hospitals.
+This commitment is reflected in multiple Magnet designations and a Healthgrades America’s 50 Best Hospitals (Carle Foundation Hospital).
 Carle nurses lead project/research teams and partner with other Carle clinicians and scientists, fostering learning and providing expertise to enhance the research team effort.
 As a result, nursing research at Carle improves the experience and outcomes for both patients and staff.